krakenly/krakenly/tests/sample_data.md

 - Adjustable top_k and max_tokens parameters

 ### RAG-Based Chat
-- All conversations are grounded in indexed documents
+- All conversations are grounded in indexed data
 - No standalone chat mode - ensures responses are based on your data
 - Sources cited in responses